 Joel Breakstone directs the Stanford History Education Group.
-He received his Ph.D. from the Stanford Graduate School of Education in 2013.
+He received his Ph.D. from the Stanford Graduate School of Education.
 Along with Mark Smith and Sam Wineburg, he led the development of SHEG's assessment website, Beyond the Bubble.
+He received the Larry Metcalf Exemplary Dissertation Award from the National Council for the Social Studies in 2014.
 He holds a B.A. in history from Brown University and a M.A. in Liberal Studies from Dartmouth College.
-After graduating college, he taught high school history in Thetford, Vermont, for six years.
+After college, he taught high school history in Thetford, Vermont.
 His research focuses on how teachers use assessment data to inform instruction.

 Sam Wineburg, the Margaret Jacks Professor of Education and of History (by courtesy), is the founder and Executive Director of the Stanford History Education Group and Stanford's Ph.D. program in History Education.
 He also oversees the M.A. program for future history teachers.
 His scholarship has been featured in the New York Times, the Washington Post, USA Today, the New Yorker, and on NPR and C-SPAN.
 In 2003 his book, Historical Thinking and Other Unnatural Acts: Charting the Future of Teaching the Past, received the Frederic W. Ness Award from the Association of American Colleges and Universities for the most important contribution to "improvement of Liberal Education and understanding the Liberal Arts."
 In 2007 he was awarded the American Historical Association's William Gilbert Prize for distinguished scholarship on the teaching of history as well as being named a Distinguished Lecturer by the Organization of American Historians.
 In his spare moments, he puts on a toolbelt and refurbishes old houses.